Dezzlar/AZ104LABS/LAB_09a-Implement_Web_Apps.md

 ## Lab introduction

-In this lab, you learn about Azure web apps.
-You learn to configure a web app to display a Hello World application in an external GitHub repository.
-You learn to create a staging slot and swap with the production slot.
-You also learn about autoscaling to accommodate demand changes.
+In this lab, I learned about Azure web apps.
+I configured a web app to display a Hello World application from an external GitHub repository.
+I also created a staging slot and swapped it with the production slot.
+Additionally, I explored autoscaling to accommodate changes in demand.

-This lab requires an Azure subscription.
-Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using East US.
+This lab required an Azure subscription.
+I understand that the type of subscription may affect the availability of certain features.
+While I could choose a different region, I followed the steps using East US.
 ## Estimated timing: 20 minutes

 ## Lab scenario

-Your organization is interested in Azure Web apps for hosting your company websites.
+An organization is interested in Azure Web apps for hosting the company websites.
 The websites are currently hosted in an on-premises data center.
 The websites are running on Windows servers using the PHP runtime stack.
-The hardware is nearing end-of-life and will soon need to be replaced.
-Your organization wants to avoid new hardware costs by using Azure to host the websites.
+The hardware is nearing end-of-life and will soon need to be replaced. the organization wants to avoid new hardware costs by using Azure to host the websites.

 ## Interactive lab simulations